Does Sweetened Condensed Milk Spoil? A B2B Shelf-Life and Storage Guide

 How to store SCM

 Unopened cans, pails, and drums.
-Keep at a constant 50–70 °F (10–21 °C), under 60% RH, away from direct sun, ovens, and steam.
+Shelf life and quality depend heavily on storage conditions: keep at a constant 50–70 °F (10–21 °C), under 60% RH, away from direct sun, ovens, and steam.
 Quarantine from ammonia, sanitizers, and strong-aroma ingredients — even a sealed can absorbs odors over months.
 Elevate off concrete floors.

 Bulk totes and tankers require temperature-controlled storage and documented receiving SOPs.
 The two most common shelf-life failures at customer sites are inconsistent warehouse temperature near loading docks and inadequate sanitation of transfer equipment after broaching.
 Both are avoidable.